foundation/foundation-sites/docs/pages/prototyping.md

 <div class="display-block"></div>
 ```

 By default, we have just added the most used display classes. but as you would know, there are many other display classes as specified by MDN [here](https://developer.mozilla.org/en-US/docs/Web/CSS/display).
-If you need some of those classes, then you can add them easily through Sass variables with `$prototype-display-classes`.
+If you need some of those classes, then you can add them easily through Sass variables with `$prototype-display`.
 Sass Reference [here](#sass-reference)

 ---